charles-m-knox/charles-m-knox/README.md

 ### Forks

 - [rallly](https://github.com/charles-m-knox/rallly/tree/bcc-attendees) - a fork of [Rallly](https://github.com/lukevella/rallly) that implements the ability to hide all attendees from the finalized email invite
-- [cal.com](https://github.com/charles-m-knox/cal.com/tree/custom-mirotalk) - a fork of [cal.com](https://github.com/calcom/cal.com) that updates the [Mirotalk](https://github.com/miroslavpejic85/mirotalk) plugin to generate random meetings for each booked event
+- [cal.com](https://github.com/charles-m-knox/cal.com/tree/custom-mirotalk) - a fork of [cal.com](https://github.com/calcom/cal.com) that updates the [Mirotalk](https://github.com/miroslavpejic85/mirotalk) plugin to generate random meetings for each booked event (unavailable right now, possibly coming soon)
 - *more coming soon*

 ### Projects I contribute to